Skip to main content

 Why Chefs Consider Life Insurance

-Long hours on your feet, burns, knife injuries, and the mental toll of a high-pressure kitchen, chefs face real occupational hazards daily.
-Life insurance ensures your family is protected regardless of what happens.
+Long hours on your feet, burns, knife injuries, and the pressure of a busy kitchen: chefs face real hazards every day.
+Life insurance helps make sure your family is protected whatever happens, and it can sit alongside income protection if a kitchen injury keeps you off work.

 Workplace Risks for Chefs